DataDog/datadog-api-client-java/api_docs/v2/DashboardListsApi.md

 > DashboardListItems updateDashboardListItems(dashboardListId).body(body).execute();

-Update Items of a Dashboard List
+Update items of a dashboard list

 Update dashboards of an existing dashboard list.